tc39/notes/meetings/2025-11/november-18.md

 GCL: In my mind, the like the—purpose of this proposal to exist to introduce a binding, that—and predicated on some condition, and if that condition does not pass, I do not want that binding to be available to other code in my program because it’s been deciding the binding is not value for some reason.
 If the binding is available elsewhere,I think it's an antipattern to use it.
 You use cases where data has validated in some way where it hasn’t.
 This is something we have seen like Kevin pointed out in the element recently, on the matrix sorry, that Rust changed their behavior.
 They made a breaking change to all things to work to enforce what I described with respect to drop code because it was causing bugs in assume production code to have Canada that outlives or accessible in the alternative of these conditions.
 So yeah.
 I would be—I am very against these bindings being available.

-CDA: Also + 1 against from Ross and Kevin.
+CDA: Also + 1 against from RKG and KG.
 Clarifying question from Ashley?

 ACE: I guess addressed to GCL and the crowd this general, pro, not being exposed, is it not there at all, meaning, if there was something in the outer scope, a data higher up in an scope, you could reference the outer one or is like data in a TDZ in the else to like so it—it’s there, but it’s not being defined in you tried to access it, it would throw or go to the outer scope